2018 Ohio River

 Just BACK ON JULY 1 from the OCEANIA LAX-MIAMI CRUISE.
 Only 4 days home.
 At least I'll have time to do some laundry.

 Fly to St. Louis.
 Take an early flight to get in early to I can check out the Arch and maybe take a city tour.
 It’s a very early flight so I’ll have to schedule the StuporShuttle about 3AM.
-However "Un-Friendly AwfulLines" won't fly direct and instead makes me have to go through the Chicago Madhouse (airport).
+However "Un-Friendly AwfulLines" won't fly direct and instead makes me have to go through the Chicago Madhouse (airport) and they changed the 2nd flight to an hour later.
+It will now be a long 3-hour layover in the Chicago Madhouse.

 Day 2/1, Sat, July 7 - St. Louis, MO

 On the morning of the cruise, meet in the hotel lobby after breakfast (it's actually included) and we will transport you to the ship about 10:30 AM to begin your cruise.
-All luggage will be brought directly from the hotel and placed in your stateroom aboard the barge, maybe even before we are herded aboard the cattle barge.
+All luggage will be brought directly from the hotel and placed in your stateroom aboard the cattle barge, maybe even before we are herded aboard.

 Day 3/2, Sun, July 8 - Cape Girardeau, MO